 1. The item 'GSP Group Take Report Value' is called 'GSP Group Take' in the SVAA Technical Specification.
 This variant was added to distinguish between the use of lengths NUM(13,3) and NUM (14,4) for this item.

 2. The item 'Period Supplier Deemed Take Report Value' is called 'Period Supplier Deemed Take' in the SVAA Technical Specification.
+This variant was added to distinguish between the use of lengths NUM(13,3) and NUM (14,4) for this item.

+3. For the avoidance of doubt, the SPX, TOT, HHA and TO2 groups contain net HH and NHH metered data, whereas the MCL, HHB and TO3 groups contain gross import and gross export HH metered data only.
+Consequently, only HH Measurement Class Ids are reported in the MCL group and HH metered data in the subsidiary groups.
+Therefore, it is possible that no MCL group is included if only NHH data is applicable.

-This variant was added to distinguish between the use of lengths NUM(13,3) and NUM (14,4) for this item.As part of the implementation of P348/P349, the ‘BMU Gross HH Demand’ and ‘BMU Gross HH Embedded Export’ items in the HHB and TO3 groups are reported with nil/zero values (specifically ‘0.0000’) in cases where SVAA would ordinarily output a null value due to there being no volume allocated for that specific combination of BM Unit and Measurement Class.
+4. As part of the implementation of P348/P349, the ‘BMU Gross HH Demand’ and ‘BMU Gross HH Embedded Export’ items in the HHB and TO3 groups are reported with nil/zero values (specifically ‘0.0000’) in cases where SVAA would ordinarily output a null value due to there being no volume allocated for that specific combination of BM Unit and Measurement Class.

 Version History: